paraspell/docs/docs/api/xcmP.md

 ```
 chain - Always present
 origin - Always present
-assetHub - Present if XCM is Multihop (For example Para > Ethereum)
+assetHub - Present if XCM is Multihop (For example Para > Ethereum) - WILL DEPRECATE SOON - Superseded by hops array
-bridgeHub - Present if XCM is Multihop (For example Para > Ethereum)
+bridgeHub - Present if XCM is Multihop (For example Para > Ethereum) - WILL DEPRECATE SOON - Superseded by hops array
 destination - Present if origin doesn't fail
+hops - Always present - An array of chains that the transfer hops through (Empty if none)
 ```

   </details>